IndieRobert/appchat/README.md

   * use https and wws
   * use tokens (uuid) to uniquely identify user and put them in a database
+  * [sv.go] put sv.go and bots.go into src folder with a proper package
   * [sv.go] Using bots (see bots.go) and the ping command, 350 clients sending one message per second make the CPU run at 100% and ping grows dramatically.
 The quick guess is that the message broadcasting goes mad.

   If the broadcasting is slow, one solution would be to batch messages together according to a time window.
 For example, instead of broadcasting 1 message at a time, the server would wait say 200ms, take all the messages that need to be dispatched, zip them into a blob, and broadcast that to the clients.